Nityant17/Cybersec-Stuff/picoCTF/Forensics.md

 Incorrect Methods:

-- Tried using binwalk, exiftool and other various methods just to solve the image i got and nothing worked
+- Tried using binwalk, exiftool and other various methods to solve the image i got and nothing worked

 References